Sunday, September 14

 Bread & Puppet Press (PR 1) presents We Who Are Not Dead Yet, an installation of protest prints that link the anguish of Mattias Grünewald’s Isenheim Altarpiece (1512-1516) to the violence of empire.
 At its center are Isenheim Studies—64 masonite prints carved by Bread & Puppet co-founder Peter Schumann in 1962, paired with his 2024 text written in response to the Gaza genocide.
 These works echo Grünewald’s depiction of bodily pain, sacred suffering, and collective grief, reframed for the age of drone warfare and state-sponsored annihilation.
 Surrounding them are large red, green, and black banners of poppies printed in 2025 for Bread & Puppet’s Domestic Resurrection Revolution In Progress Circus—symbols of mourning and solidarity with Palestine.
 Archival anti-war banners from the 1960s complete a visual liturgy of grief, protest, and resilience.
 A limited edition set of books from the Isenheim Studies series—eight accordion-fold volumes housed in a slipcase—will be launched at the fair and available for the first time.

 On the occasion of the release of the book Design as Programmed Art, by David Reinfurt, Corraini Edizioni (I7) presents an exhibition that explores Bruno Munari’s work where design is conceived through the principles of programmed art—from typography to layout to the use of color.
 The exhibition presents a series of book covers created for publishers Einaudi and Bompiani between the 1960s and 1970s.
 These examples illustrate how Munari integrated systematic, often generative approaches into graphic design.
+A satellite exhibition of experimental films by Bruno Munari and student works from his Harvard courses on Design and Visual Communication is simultaneously presented by Inventory Press (I6).
 Presented in collaboration with Inventory Press, Jannelli&Volpi, Esperia and Spazio Munari.

 Hat & Beard Press (E8) presents an exhibition of photographic works by the artist Jun Fujita, whose first full-length monograph will launch at the Fair.
 Fujita was a pioneering photojournalist and poet in Chicago whose work documented major historical moments in the early part of 20th Century, including the Eastland Disaster, the 1919 Race Riots, and the St. Valentine’s Day Massacre.
 Despite facing racial prejudice and language barriers, Fujita became a celebrated, somewhat swashbuckling figure in Chicago’s segregated society.
 His personal story—marked by resilience, artistic innovation, and cultural complexity—offers a unique window into American history.